Hodapp87/spotify_playlist_export/README.md

-[pyspotify](https://github.com/mopidy/pyspotify) which in turn relies on [libspotify](https://developer.spotify.com/technologies/libspotify/), this requires that you have a Spotify Premium account, and an API key in the form of a ''spotify_appkey.key'' file in the working directory.
+[pyspotify](https://github.com/mopidy/pyspotify) which in turn relies on [libspotify](https://developer.spotify.com/technologies/libspotify/), this requires that you have a Spotify Premium account, and an API key in the form of a *spotify_appkey.key* file in the working directory.

 This will export one playlist per XSPF file.
 It optionally preserves the playlist folders by placing the XSFP files in a directory structure that